Global vaccine rollout to boost exports: EEPC India

-New Delhi, March 21 (IANS) Global rollout of Covid-19 vaccines along with the Centre's initiatives is expected to boost exports in the coming months, EEPC India said.
+New Delhi: Global rollout of Covid-19 vaccines along with the Centre's initiatives is expected to boost exports in the coming months, EEPC India said.

 "Given the initiatives announced by the government and the speedy rollout of vaccination, we expect the growth to return in the coming months.
 There is also a gradual recovery in global trade which will have a positive impact on the export sector in India," said the Chairman of Engineering Export Promotion Council of India (EEPC), Mahesh Desai.